Cooperative networks and Hodge-Shapley value: General cooperative networks

-While the equation \eqref{ls1} considered in \cite{StTe2019} cannot be defined on a general graph due to the presence of the partial differentiation operator $\mathrm{d}_i v$, which requires the hypercube graph structure, our generalization \eqref{ls2} can.
-This leads us to consider a {\em cooperative game graph} $G=(\cV, \cE)$, which is a general connected graph with $\cV$ a finite set of states and $\cE$ a set of edges.
-It should be noted that now each $S \in \cV$ is not necessarily a subset of $[N]$, but $\cV$ now represents an arbitrary finite set, with each $S \in \cV$ describing a general cooperative situation.
-For example, $S,T \in \cV$ may both represent cooperations among the same group of players but working under different conditions and/or producing different outcomes, and so on.
+We have extended Shapley's cooperative value allocation theory by considering the coalition game graph \eqref{oldG}, generalized marginal values represented by edge flows \eqref{edgeflow}, and the allocation operator as the average path integral of flows \eqref{value1}.
+We now observe that these concepts can be extended to more general network structures.
+This leads us to consider a general cooperative game graph $G=(\cV, \cE)$, which is a general connected graph with $\cV$ a finite set of cooperative states and $\cE$ a set of edges.
+Each $S \in \cV$ is not necessarily a subset of $N$, but $\cV$ now represents an arbitrary finite set, with each $S \in \cV$ describing a general cooperative situation.
+For example, $S,T \in \cV$ may both represent cooperations among the same group of players but working under different conditions.

 As an example of the situation of interest, we may consider the following: Let $\cV$ represent the set of all possible states of a given project, in which the project manager, or principal, wishes to reach the project completion state $F \in \cV$.
-The state can move from $S$ to $T$ with a certain probability, if there is an edge between them.
+The project state can move from $S$ to $T$ with a certain probability, if there is an edge between them.
 For the project's advancement, the manager hires $N$ agents, or employees.

-{\it Question:} Given the principal's reward function in each state and her payoff function to agents at each state transition, what is her expected revenue when the project is completed, and what is her expected liability to each agent?
+We now ask the following question: Given the principal's reward function in each state and her payoff function to agents at each state transition, what is her expected revenue when the project is completed, and what is her expected liability to each agent?